 - All children are included in trips and visits as well as residential visits.
 We provide Teaching Assistant support and appropriate transport to enable this to happen.
-All visits are risk assessed and appropriate safety measures are put into place.
+All visits are risk assessed with attention to appropriate safety measures.

-- All of our children, including those with SEN have the opportunity to attend a range of after school clubs.
-Teaching Assistants are provided for pupils who need additional support.
+- All of our children, including those with SEND, have the opportunity to attend a range of after school clubs.
+Teaching Assistants provide additional support for pupils when necessary.

 How does the School support pupil’s overall well-being?

-- We provide many enrichment activities including after school clubs and trips.
+- We provide a range of enrichment activities including after school clubs and school visits.

-- We ensure that children’s individual needs are met in whatever way is relevant.
+- We ensure that children’s individual needs are met in the most appropriate way.

 - We will do home visits, go for local walks and teach the children to keep themselves safe.